Cypher-Z/FBS_SMS_Dataset/README.md

 # Statement

 Please indicate the source-link and cite the above CCS'20 paper when using this dataset.
-In addition, if you need more relevant data or have any questions, please contact zhangyim17@mails.tsinghua.edu.cn.
+In addition, if you need more relevant data or have any questions, please contact zhangyiming@tsinghua.edu.cn.
 We would provide responses as soon as possible.